uclahs-cds/package-moPepGen/docs/vignette.md

     --source RNAEditing
 ```

-By default `parseREDItools` looks for the transcript ID at column 17 (1-based), and can be override with `--transcript-id-column`.
+By default `parseREDItools` looks for the transcript ID at column in column 17.
+This can be changed with `--transcript-id-column`, which takes a 1-based column number.
 See [here](./parse-reditools) for a complete list of arguments.

 ### CircRNA

-CircRNA are commonly recognized as noncoding RNA, but evidences have showed that they are potentially translatable.
-MoPepGen accepts circRNA events called by [CIRCexplorer](https://circexplorer2.readthedocs.io/en/latest/).
+CircRNAs are commonly recognized as noncoding RNAs, but evidence has showed that they are potentially translatable. moPepGen accepts circRNA events called by [CIRCexplorer](https://circexplorer2.readthedocs.io/en/latest/).

 Download demo data: